jh3nd3rs0n/jargyle/src/site/markdown/userguide/cli.md

 </configuration>
 ```

+In the server configuration file, the root XML element `<configuration/>`
+contains a `<settings/>` XML element.
+The `<settings/>` XML element contains
+zero to many `<setting/>` XML elements.
+In the case of the empty server
+configuration file, `empty_configuration.xml`, the `<settings/>` XML element
+has zero `<setting/>` XML elements.

 As an example, the following command creates a server configuration file with
-the port number and the number of allowed backlogged incoming client connections:
+the setting for the port number for the server and the setting for the number of
+allowed backlogged incoming client connections to the server:

 ```bash
 jargyle new-server-config-file \